-A new feature that makes it stand out from previous versions is the subtle but significant design changes to the slider.
-To activate the carbonation process, you have to press the slider downward and rather than having to manually slide it back into place, it will automatically go back to its original position.
+A new feature makes it stand out from previous versions.
+It is a subtle but significant design changes to the slider.
+To activate the carbonation process you have to press the slider downward.
+Rather manually sliding it back into place, it automatically returns to its original position.
 This simplifies the carbonation process.
 Also, this model features the snap-lock feature.

 As with all SodaStream models, in just 30-seconds you can have fresh carbonated water.
 There is a lot of flexibility when it comes to the co2 canisters that you can use with the Play.
 You can choose a 60 or 130 liter for your machine.